 For a proper visit of the most important monuments in Florence you need at least a week.
 You could even move here for a month and you would always have something new to discover.
-However, you have only one day you can cover the itinerary art I described here in about 10 hours.
+However, if you have only one day in Florence you can cover the itinerary art I described here in about 10 hours.

 If you want to visit Florence in half a day, then try to follow the same itinerary without entering to the museums.
 You can discover the centre of Florence walking from Piazza Santa Maria Novella towards Piazza Duomo, then through the medieval centre until Piazza della Signoria, Piazzale degli Uffizi and Ponte Vecchio.
 If you still have time, you can cross the Arno river and see from the outside Pitti Palace, Santo Spirito church and explore the Oltrarno district.

+Are you looking for a Florence guided tour?
 Do you want to visit Florence with an expert guide?
 Contact us!
 We will be happy to organize your private tours and museum visits in Florence!